What can you complain about?

 No. The complaint form has been designed to be filled in by anyone.

-How will the Interim OEP manage conflicts of interest?
+How does the OEP manage conflicts of interest?

 What is the OEP’s role in Northern Ireland?

-The Environment Bill gives the OEP a remit to cover England and UK-wide reserved matters.
-The Bill provides for us to also cover Northern Ireland, subject to the approval of the Northern Ireland Assembly.
+The Environment Act gives the OEP a remit to cover England, Northern Ireland and UK-wide reserved matters.